ruby-amqp/rubymarchhare.info/articles/exchanges.md

 ---
-title: "Working with RabbitMQ exchanges and publishing messages from Ruby with HotBunnies"
+title: "Working with RabbitMQ exchanges and publishing messages from Ruby with MarchHare"
 layout: article
 ---